I-864 Affidavit of Support: Income Requirements & Processing Time

 Below you will find answers to the most commonly asked questions about I-864 Form.

-If you are a U.S. citizen (or legal permanent resident) planning to sponsor a spouse or family member coming to live in the United States, then you need to file I-864.
-It is very commonly required in marriage green card cases to demonstrate that you can financially support your spouse and that they will not become a financial burden to the U.S. government.
+If you are a U.S. citizen (or legal permanent resident) planning to sponsor a spouse or family member coming to live in the United States, then you need to file an I-864.
+Any co-sponsors must also file the I-864A.

 If you are not able to meet the minimum income requirements, you have a few options.
 The first is to add the cash value of assets you possess, including savings accounts, property, bonds, or stocks.
 The necessary value of assets required for you to qualify is calculated by subtracting your household income from the minimum income requirement.
 The cash value of your assets needs to be worth at least five times the difference.
 You could, for example, include the net value of your home as an asset.
 To calculate the net value, you would take the appraised value and subtract any mortgages or amounts not paid back yet.
 Likewise, you could take the net value of your car by subtracting any loans from the market value.